 *Note: when the timer "runs out," the order will still be claimed by the fulfiller.
 This is simply a way to mark orders that have been sitting for some time and are still not shipped.

 Item statuses can be configured on a per-item basis to either indicate pre-order, back-order, or on-hold.
 Each status has the ability to configure if the fulfiller's availability should be put on hold until the item is out of "pre-order" or "back-order."
 If toggled on (blue), then the fulfillers will not be notified of the on-hold, pre-order, or back-order items immediately.

 You can also select if the customer should be notified of any item status changes.
-For example, if an item was originally purchased in the "pre-order" status and that item is then removed from pre-order for processing, the customer will receive an email letting them know if the toggle is toggled on as shown above.
+For example, if an item was originally purchased in the "pre-order" status and that item is then removed from pre-order for processing, the customer will receive an email informing them if the toggle is toggled on as shown above.

-For fulfiller label functionality:
+To fulfilling label functionality: